 2On On Mac OS X only the Python versions bundled with the OS are officially supported.
-This means Python 2.3 for 10.4, Python 2.5 for 10.5 and Python 2.5 and 2.6 for 10.6.
+This means 2.6 and 2.7 for 10.9 and later.

 3See http://sourceforge.net/project/showfiles.php?group_id=78018.

 See chapter 4, The VirtualBox shell, page 50 for more details on the shell's functionality.
 For you, as a VirtualBox application developer, the vboxshell sample could be interesting as an example of how to write code targeting both local and remote cases (COM/XPCOM and SOAP).
 The common part of the shell is the same - the only difference is how it interacts with the invocation layer.
 You can use the connect shell command to connect to remote VirtualBox servers; in this case you can skip starting the local web server.